Strategies for overcoming procrastination when you're studying.

 - Poor time management - Procrastination can also be the direct result of poor time management.
 Students can sometimes perceive time in an unhelpful way (e.g., “I still have a whole week before that is due”), or over-schedule in the lead up to deadlines, resulting in insufficient time to complete the task.

 - Distractibility - It can be difficult to complete tasks if we find ourselves getting distracted.
 Distractions can be both real (e.g., your dog barking) as well as replacement activities (e.g., cleaning the kitchen) that are procrastination disguised as something important.

 How do I stop procrastinating?

-- Stop thinking, start doing.
 Sometimes the more you think about a task, the more overwhelming it can become.
+We can also fall into the trap of thinking that we need to feel "motivated enough" before doing something, but psychological research shows the opposite - when we act first, motivation will follow.
 Try saying to yourself, “In the next five minutes, just do one thing”.
-Remember, completing something is better than nothing!
+Completing something is better than nothing!